bamarni/composer-bin-plugin/README.md

                 └── ...

 But what happens if another bin-namespace has a dependency using [Nikic PHP-Parser][6]?
-In that situation symlinks would collides and are not created (only the colliding ones).
+In that situation symlinks would collide and are not created (only the colliding ones).

 ## Tips